top of page

 Earlier, Mutual Fund Distributors earned commissions based on two models:

-1. linked to the specific transaction, that is, Upfront or Front-end Load, and
+It is linked to the specific transaction, Upfront or Front-end Load (but this is no longer applicable).

-2. linked to their total assets under management (AUM), that is, Trail or Backend Load
+They are linked to their total assets under management (AUM), Trail or Backend Load.

 SEBI has mandated AMCs to pay commissions to MFDs only through one mode: a percentage of the total AUM.
 This is known as the Trail Commission and is payable on an ongoing basis based on the distributor's AUM.
 It is paid so long as a particular investor remains invested in mutual funds through a distributor.